Johnxjp/psyllium/readme.md

 ### Horizons
-These are the differnet layers in a soil or component.
+These are the different layers in a soil or component.
 They are typically classified:

 These are the master horizons.
 They have unique chemical, physical and biological properties